IFC Viewer for SharePoint architecture and data protection

 - All IFC and project data are processed and stored exclusively in SharePoint Online; no business data is transferred to Flinker or third parties.

-- Only limited technical metadata (Tenant ID, optional e-mail, anonymised usage metrics) is transmitted to the Flinker Azure backend.
+- Only limited technical metadata (Tenant ID, optional e-mail, anonymized usage metrics) is transmitted to the Flinker Azure backend.

 - All processing follows GDPR and can be covered by a Data Processing Agreement (AVV) where required.